Saleable Pricing

 Once again, Property 4 is the most saleable property over the entire competition in the area!

-Overpricing our home will make it less saleable than the competition, or even not saleable at all
+Overpricing will make our home less saleable, or even not saleable at all

 How do we position/price our home to be the most saleable?